Nice3point/RevitToolkit/Readme.md

 The **RaiseAsync** method will return to its previous context after executing the method encapsulated in the delegate.
 Suitable for cases where you need to maintain the sequence of code execution.

-Exceptions in the delegate will not be ignored and will be rethrown in the original synchronization context
+Exceptions in the delegate will not be ignored and will be rethrown in the original synchronization context.

 ```c#
 public ViewModel